lovmehr/VamBaz/README.md

   ## VamBaz website
 this is a front-end project.
-Doorsaj is a store and this website contains products of it. the purpose of this project is to show a responsive business website.
+VamBaz is a website that calculates loan and sells point. the purpose of this project is to show a responsive banking website.

 ## 🛠️ Built With
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)